Living with and beyond bowel cancer

 Be careful not to lift anything heavy while you are recovering from treatment.
 Speak to a physiotherapist if your job involves manual work.
 They can also give you advice on when you can start exercising and what exercises would be best for you.
 You might like to try gentle forms of pilates, yoga or tai chi, which can help build strength in your stomach area (abdomen).

-Our information pack, Your diet: living with and beyond bowel cancer, includes a factsheet on physical activity after bowel cancer.
+Our booklet, Your diet and lifestyle: living with and beyond bowel cancer, includes a information on physical activity after bowel cancer.

 Chartered Society of Physiotherapy provides a list of physiotherapists.